dalesnail/themite/README.md

 -----------------------------------------------

-- Create the dir __*~/.config/termite/themes*__ and place some configs into it with __*"config.ThemeName"*__ as the name format(ie, "config.vampire")

-- Run this script via: python /path/to/random_termite_theme.py (Preferred location would be ~/.config/termite/py/random_termite_theme.py)
+- Git clone or copy into '~/.config/termite/'.

+- Run with 'python ~/.config/termite/themite/themite.py'.

-- This gets very repetative, so make a bash alias if possible.
+- Make a bash alias for this, pretty annoying to type in otherwise.

 __#Important#__

-- Make sure your themes are stored in ~/.config/termite/themes, __WILL NOT__ work in other termite config locations unless you edit the python script.
+- Make sure your themes are stored in ~/.config/termite/themite/themes, __WILL NOT__ work in other termite config locations unless you edit the python script.

+- Font line in your configs should always be on line 10 (or 9 with python).
+At least until I find a better way to change this.

 Enjoy!